its-riyasingh/its-riyasingh/README.md

 🚀 My current work revolves around **Customer Analytics**, **Retail Analytics**, and dashboard development using real-world business datasets.

 ---

-## 💼 Experience

-### 📊 Data Visualization Intern | Infosys Springboard
-**Feb 2026 – Apr 2026**

-Worked on **IncomeLens**, a collaborative analytics platform designed to explore global income inequality through interactive dashboards and data visualization.

-- Developed Power BI dashboards to visualize key economic indicators such as **GDP per Capita**, **Gini Index**, and poverty metrics, making complex data easier to explore and interpret.
-- Prepared and transformed datasets, designed business-focused visualizations, and collaborated with the team to deliver an analytics platform that combined interactive reporting with meaningful insights. :contentReference[oaicite:0]{index=0}

----

 # 🛠 Analytics Toolkit

 ### Programming